BSalleeGit/Board-Game-Geek-EDA/README.md

 The code of the notebook is organized into eight general sections which can be jumped to in the Table of Contents at the top of the notebook.
 They are:

-1)Importing the necessary packages and libraries and loading the dataset.
+1) Importing the necessary packages and libraries and loading the dataset.

 2) Data cleaning, where the initial dataset is cleaned and processed for use.